 15. Using a spoon, top the chopped peaches on the batter.
 Do not press.
 Just gently place the peaches on the batter all over and evenly.
 Pour the leftover peach juice from the bowl on top of the peaches all over.

 16. Cover the entire surface of the pan with peaches and sugar mixture.
-Do not make the peach layer even or stir or shake the pan.
-Do not press the peaches in the cake batter.
-Let them float on top of the cake batter.
-When baking, the cake batter will rise at the top.
+Resist the urge to smooth, press, or move the peaches in the cake batter.
+Let them float on top.
+When baking, the cake batter will magically rise to the top.

 17. Now place the pan in a preheated oven.
-Bake at 190 degrees celsius or 370 degrees fahrenheit for 40 to 60 minutes.
-Oven time varies and the only way you will now that the peach cobbler is baked well is by checking the crust – it should look crisp and golden.
+Bake at 190 degrees C or 370 degrees F for 40 to 60 minutes.
+Oven time varies and the only way you will know that the Peach Cobbler is baked well is by checking the crust – it should look crisp and golden.
 Do not open the oven too often.
 Bake without interruption for the first 30 minutes and then later you can check by opening the oven door.

 18. Once the top crust looks golden and crisp, remove from the oven.
-I usually bake for some more minutes to get a nice crispy crust at the sides.
-Let the peach cobbler become warm or cool at room temperature.
+I usually bake for a few more minutes to get a nice crispy crust at the sides.
+Let the cobbler cool enough to handle or cool to room temperature.